Best Riding Lawn Mowers for Small Yards

 Knowing the kind of engine and its safety is a critical part of finding the right mower for your needs.
 Here are a few things that can help you decide on the right mower.

-Starting Mechanism
+Starting Systems

 For most mowers, you'll need to engage both the seat and the choke before turning the key and getting the mower to start.
 These features can help protect you and make sure the mower can't accidentally engage.

-Mulching and Bags
+Mulching and Bagging Options

 Some mowers give you the option to add attachments, such as snowblowers, mulching blades and bags for grass clippings.
 Most are sold separately, but these options can make total yard care a breeze.

-What Safety Features Should You Look For?
+Safety Features to Look For

 You'll want to make sure your mower has a good cooling system to keep the engine temperature at a reasonable level.
 In most cases, you're going to be using your mower on fairly warm days, so it's important to keep the engine from overheating.